Proven-Paradox/shaper-system/Handbook.md

 When you target creatures with an Augment, all affected gain [Shield](#shield-x) equal to your [Mental Defense](#mental-defense) - 10.

 #### Hit and Run
-Once per Turn when you use a melee range Attack, you can move 1 Square as part of the Attack.
+Once per Turn when you use a melee range Attack, you can move 1 Zone as part of the Attack.
 You can do this before or after making the Attack.
 This Lesson has [Cooldown](#cooldown) 3.

 #### Melee Mage
 When using a Spell that normally has a range of Medium or better against a foe who is within Melee range of you, you may reduce the MP cost by its [Ability Tier](#ability-tiers) (to a minimum of 0).